 As a liver donor, you may stay in the hospital up to a week, or longer in some cases.
 The liver typically regrows to normal size in two months.
 Most liver donors return to work and normal activities in two months, although some may need more time.

 Every transplant center is required to report living donor follow-up data at six months, 12 months and 24 months post donation.
 Talk with the staff at the transplant center about their follow-up procedures.
 Ask for detailed information about follow-up office visits, laboratory tests, and other possible requirements, and who will pay for follow-up.
-Attend all follow-up appointments to make sure that you are recovering appropriately.
+Attend all follow-up appointments.
 What we learn about donor outcomes can help future potential living donors make informed decisions.

 Think about how the donation process may affect your daily activities.
 Who will serve as your caregiver and support you during your recovery, especially if you have to travel a long distance for the surgery?
 How much time off will you need from work?
 How will this affect your care giving responsibilities such as childcare or caring for an elderly relative?